marklogic-community/corb2/README.md

 **DISK-QUEUE** | Boolean value indicating whether the CoRB job should spill to disk when a maximum number of URIs have been loaded in memory, in order to control memory consumption and avoid Out of Memory exceptions for extremely large sets of URIs.
 **DISK-QUEUE-MAX-IN-MEMORY-SIZE** | The maximum number of URIs to hold in memory before spilling over to disk.
 Default is 1000.
 **DISK-QUEUE-TEMP-DIR** | The directory where the URIs queue can write to disk when the maximum in-memory items has been exceeded.
 Default behavior is to use java.io.tmpdir.
 **ERROR-FILE-NAME** | Used when FAIL-ON-ERROR is false.
-If specified true, removes duplicates from, the errored URIs along with error messages will be written to this file.
+If specified true, removes duplicates from the errored URIs along with error messages will be written to this file.
 Uses BATCH-URI-DELIM or default `';'` to separate URI and error message.
 **EXIT-CODE-NO-URIS** | Default is 0.
 Returns this exit code when there is nothing to process.
 **EXPORT_FILE_AS_ZIP** | If true, PostBatchUpdateFileTask compresses the output file as a zip file.
 **EXPORT-FILE-BOTTOM-CONTENT** | Used by `com.marklogic.developer.corb.PostBatchUpdateFileTask` to append content to **EXPORT-FILE-NAME** after batch process is complete.